 Submit completed LOI electronically

-- Nomination from institutional representative (Office of Research, Office of Sponsored Programs, etc.). **
+- Brief nomination from institutional representative (Office of Research, Office of Sponsored Programs, etc.). **

 Please note: if your institution does not have an Office of Research, nomination must come from the Dean or President of the institution).